arnaudh/magic-card-zoom/README.md

 MagicCardZoom is a browser extension to identify _Magic: the Gathering™_ cards in videos and streams.

-Hover your mouse over any card, and the extension will detect which card it is, and show that card in a high-definition overlay.
+Hover your mouse over any card, the extension will detect which card it is, and show that card in a high-definition overlay.

 ![](src/img/capture1.gif)